Juddling/express-typescript-minimal/README.md

-## Minimal Express TypeScript Boilerplate
+## Minimal Express TypeScript Template
-This is a boilerplate Express TypeScript repo that is bloat-free.
+This is a template Express TypeScript repo that is bloat-free.

 No ORMs, Dockerfiles, eslint configs, etc.